kesamet/ai-assistant/README.md

 ![screenshot](./assets/screenshot.png)

-## 💻 AI Agents App
+## 💻 ReAct Agent App

-We shall also use Google, SERP API, News API and Wolfram Alpha.
+This app demostrates using an agent to implement the ReAct logic.
+We shall use tools like Tavily, Wikipedia, News API and Wolfram Alpha.
 As such, the following API keys are required:
-- Google: `GOOGLE_API_KEY`
+- Tavily: `TAVILY_API_KEY`
-- SERP API: `SERPAPI_API_KEY`
 - News API: `NEWSAPI_API_KEY`
 - Wolfram Alpha: `WOLFRAM_ALPHA_APPID`
 Save these keys in `.env`.

-Run Streamlit app and select `AI Agents`.
+Run Streamlit app and select `ReAct Agent`.
 ```bash
 streamlit run app.py
 ```